RyanFabrick/ML-CV-Surf-Reporter/README.md

 ## Overview

 *Surf Reporter* is a full-stack web application designed to enhance surf monitoring through real-time buoy data metrics combined with computer vision and machine learning.
 The system processes HLS (Live HTTP Streaming) video from surf cameras worldwide, detects surfers using a custom-trained machine learning model, and integrates real-time wave data from CDIP (Coastal Data Information Program) buoys to provide comprehensive surf and wave conditions for users.

+## Why Did I Build This?

+I built this personal project to grow my skills and knowledge in computer science and data science through something that feels close to home.
+As a UCSB student living in Isla Vista, California, surfing isn’t just a hobby; it’s woven into the community and daily life around me.

+I’ve always noticed how popular companies like *Surfline* use live surf cameras and data to help surfers, but most of their features are hidden behind steep paywalls.
+I wanted to do something different: build my own application that taps into live surf cameras, leverages computer vision and machine learning, and keeps everything completely free and open for anyone to use.

+This project became a way to blend what I’m passionate about, technology and surfing, into something real, useful, and shareable.

 ### Key Capabilities
 - Real-time surfer detection using custom computer vision models via Roboflow